Low Latency Instance Segmentation by Continuous Clustering for LiDAR Sensors: RELATED WORK

+In the next step, edges are inserted or deleted between the neighborhood graph, whose vertices correspond to the obstacle points obtained in the previous step.
+The range image is used to identify potential neighbors efficiently.
+There are purely Euclidean distance-based approaches \cite{zermas_2017_fast, zhang_2022_real, oh_2022_travel} and those that introduce additional conditions \cite{moosmann_2009_segmentation, bogoslavskyi_2016_fast, burger_2018_fast2, yang_2020_two}.
+As an additional condition, convexity is sometimes taken into account in order to separate two objects even if they are spatially close to each other \cite{moosmann_2009_segmentation, bogoslavskyi_2016_fast, yang_2020_two}.
+In contrast, \cite{burger_2018_fast2} reintroduces edges between two adjacent cells of the range image when the points are actually too far apart but lie on a straight line.
+This may occur, for example, with distant walls.
+In our work, we consider only the Euclidean distance to keep the explanations as simple as possible.
+However, our approach can easily be extended to incorporate these concepts.

-\paragraph{Hierarchical Clustering} In the final step, all approaches commonly aim to identify the resulting connected components, which are subgraphs that aren't part of a larger graph.
+In the final step, all approaches commonly aim to identify the resulting connected components, which are subgraphs that aren't part of a larger graph.
 This is a well-known problem in graph theory and is typically referred to as connected component labeling (CCL).
-The usual approach iterates over all yet unvisited nodes, which then serve as the starting point for a traversal method, e.g. Breadth-First-Search (BFS).
-In each run of the traversal method, all nodes are assigned the same label as the starting node and marked as visited.

-In order to increase the perceptive field of view and to make this last step more efficient, which is primarily dependent on the sum of the number of nodes and edges, many newer approaches aggregate nodes of the graph into super nodes during graph construction \cite{zermas_2017_fast, burger_2018_fast2, yang_2020_two, zhang_2022_real, oh_2022_travel}.
-This is done hierarchically, by first clustering the points in one dimension of the depth image, i.e., row- or column-wise.
-These clusters form the super nodes in a new graph.
-To add the remaining edges in this new graph, the resulting super nodes are then compared in the second dimension.

-The first dimension can be processed quickly and is typically parallelized.
-This allows for considering neighbors beyond the direct vicinity, which is essential, for instance, to bridge occlusions.
-While some approaches only consider the immediate neighborhood and merely skip invalid points \cite{zermas_2017_fast, yang_2020_two, zhang_2022_real}, others use a larger one dimensional perceptive field of view \cite{burger_2018_fast2, oh_2022_travel}.